yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-1-function_calling.md

 ### Disable the Breakpoint

-Remember to disable the breakpoint before running the application again.
+Remember to disable the breakpoint before running the app again.